canonical/curtin/doc/topics/apt_source.rst

 Timing
 ------
-The feature is implemented at the stage of curthooks_commands, after which runs just after curtin has extracted the image to the target.
+The feature is intended implemented at the stage of curthooks_commands, after which runs just after curtin has extracted the image to the target.

-To do so it is called by a curthooks_commands builtin called ``builtin-apt-source`` which can be overwritten to modify it.
+To do so it should be called as a curthooks_commands.
-As mentioned before it does nothing if not explicitly configured, but if there is ever the need to even disable that one could overwrite that builtin like:
+Here an example.

 curthooks_commands:
-  builtin-apt-source: null
+    00-apt-source: curtin apt-source custom
+    ... your apt-source config

 As those sections are executed in an alphanumerically ordered fashing you can even inside the curthooks stage insert custom command before or after this feature as needed.